yyuetmeng/GA-Project/Project 2 Ver 2- AMES housing/README.md

     - strong exploratory data analysis to question correlation and relationship across predictive variables
     - code that reproducibly and consistently applies feature transformation (such as the preprocessing library)
 3. Predict the values for the target column in the test dataset and submitting the predictions to Kaggle to see how your model does against unknown data.
-    - *I am limited to models Linear Regression, Lasso Regression, Ridge Regression and ElasticNet Regression.

 4. Evaluate the models!
     - consider the evaluation metrics
     - consider the baseline score
-    - how can my model be used for inference?
+    - how can my model be used for inference
-    - how the model will generalize to new data?
+    - how the model will generalize to new data

 ## Submission